 See below for even more beneficial information to help you maintain your optimal health!

 A Healthy Diet is Critical for Heart Health

 Although you may be consuming a large variety of foods, you may not be receiving optimal nutrition for the health of your heart and your body.
 Consumption of saturated and trans fats, sweets, red meat, and empty calories should be minimized.
 It is critically important to maintain a healthy weight, as well.
 Consider improving your diet and maintaining a healthy weight by increasing your intake of the following types of high-quality, nutrient-rich foods:

 - A Wide Variety of Colorful Fruits & Vegetables

 Stay Active, Lose Weight, and Live Healthy: Exercise Tips for a Heart-Healthy Lifestyle

 Maintaining an active lifestyle is one of the best methods of living heart-healthy.
 Aside from the obvious benefit of curbing obesity, which puts significant strain on your heart, losing weight helps boost your mood, minimize stress, and helps you have more energy throughout the day.
-No matter what your current fitness level is, getting active can be a fun and easy way to take back control of your life and live healthy.
+No matter what your current fitness level is, getting active can be a fun and easy way to take back control of your life and live healthily.
 Make sure you speak with your cardiologist or physician prior to starting any exercise program.